D3Mlab/count-style-transfer/README.md

 `python eval_seq2seq_model.py --model_name 'checkpoint_path' --save_path 'result_save_path' --dataset 'paradetox' --fold 'test' --name 'test_eval'
 `

-you can use 'test' or 'val' for --fold'
+You can use 'test' or 'val' for --fold'

 In all commands you can use whether 'paradetox' or  'appdia' for --dataset_name argument

 ## Saved checkpoints

-### Paradetox
-LM loss
-UT loss
-COUNT loss

-### APPDIA
-LM loss
-UT loss
-COUNT loss
+You can use the trained models from [here](https://drive.google.com/drive/folders/1yI6tu2IKLxWBGjTHy6q8YAdShwTr2Nfo?usp=sharing).